Renew Your Green Card or Apply for Naturalization?

-Per USCIS, if you have lost your Green Card which is not expired, then you must apply for a replacement card by filing Form I-90, Application to Replace Permanent Resident Card.
+If you have lost your Green Card which is not expired, then you must apply for a replacement card by filing Form I-90.
 However, you do not need to wait to receive the new card before filing for naturalization.
 You should, however, wait until you receive the I-797 Receipt Notice for Form I-90 before you file the N-400 application.

 Once you submit the I-90 application to USCIS, you will receive an Application Receipt Notice with a receipt number and all other details regarding the interview and fingerprinting.
 As soon as you receive the Receipt Notice for the Form I-90, you can proceed to file your N-400 application.
 You should include a copy of the Receipt Notice with the N-400 application.

 On receipt of your application with the supporting documents and fees, USCIS will take up your application for initial processing.

 On acceptance, they will mail you a Receipt Notice on Form I-797.

 Once you receive the Notice of Action from USCIS you can make an “InfoPass” appointment with the USCIS to obtain an I-551 stamp in your passport.

 The I-551 stamp in your passport serves as a temporary proof that you are a permanent resident of the US.

 You can use this stamp for all practical purposes that you would be able to use your plastic “Green Card” for: employment, travel, and evidence of status.
 This stamp is valid for one year.